Detecting Entanglement can be More Effective with Inequivalent Mutually Unbiased Bases

 \emph{Summary \& Outlook.}---We have studied the role that inequivalent MUBs play in the detection of entanglement, as well as providing a method to systematically distinguish inequivalent sets.
 The dual bounds of the witness exhibit contrasting behaviours, as the choice of MUBs plays a fundamental role in the effectiveness of the lower bound.
 This is a crucial observation for experimentalists who want to maximise their success in detecting entanglement.
 Little is known about the physical significance of inequivalent MUBs, and our witness is perhaps the first application where unextendible MUBs are the preferred choice.
 This leads to questions of whether other applications exist which prioritise one set over another (as is the case for QRACs~\cite{aguilar}), or if inequivalent MUBs have other properties responsible for their varying degrees of usefulness.
 One such possibility is their incompatibility content, which also distinguishes between equivalence classes of MUBs~\cite{designolle19}.
 Exploring connections between incompatibility, inequivalent MUBs, and entanglement detection, such as the role incompatibility plays in the effectiveness of entanglement witnesses, may reveal new insights into these topics.
 Finally, we point out that our findings provide an alternative method to study the structure of the convex set of separable states and subsequently, the rich structure of entanglement. \\

 \emph{Acknowledgements.}---BH acknowledges gratefully the Austrian Science Fund (FWF-P26783).
 DM has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 663830.
 JB is supported by the National Research Foundation of Korea (O2N-Q2A 2019M3E4A1080001, NRF-2020K2A9A2A15000061) and the ITRC Program (IITP-2021-2018-0-01402).
 DC was supported by the National Science Centre project 2018/30/A/ST2/00837.
-DC was supported by the National Science Centre project 2018/30/A/ST2/00837.
+The computational results presented have been achieved in part using the Vienna Scientific Cluster (VSC).
+We thank M. Grassl for helpful comments and suggestions.